loveencounterflow/dbay-mirage/README-htmlish-syntax.md

 understood as markup for a `<strong>...</strong>` tag surrounding the `y`.
 But because they appear inside a region delineated by Fenced Code Block markup, the Markdownish parser will not parse them.

+Limitations of the current implementation:

+* No nested swappers, which means that a region delineated by a pair of swappers cannot contain another syntax.

 ## Mixing Markdownish and HTMLish